 The final two steps are follow up activities, they are, review your plan and if necessary re-direct your action.
 If you feel that you have made a mistake, admit it, accept it and “fail fast”, move on with a new plan.
 Don’t persist with a bad plan and hope that it will get better, in my experience, it won’t.

-Just like a sporting team, it can help to work with a coach who will drive you to work toward your goals and provide a level of accountability to help you stay on track.
+Just like a sporting team, it can help to work with a coach who will drive you to work toward your goals, provide accountability which will help you stay on track.
 If you have been struggling to implement and reach your goals, give us a call on 02 4942 1839 or click here to send us an email.